petteriTeikari/spectralLensDensity_purkinjeImages/README.md

 ![alt text](https://raw.githubusercontent.com/petteriTeikari/spectralLensDensity_purkinjeImages/master/error_landscape.png)

 *extreme example of the over-estimation of ocular media density at `age` = 88 years, and at `lambda_peak` = 405 nm with 6 different half-bandwidths of real commercial light emitters / interference filters.
 You can see that when using `hbw` = 3 nm interference filters, the error is quite negligible, whereas unfiltered "broadband" LED starts to introduces quite massive error.
-Positive deltaOD means that real-life SPD (spectral power distribution) overestimates ocular media density over "ideal SPD" with all the energy on single wavelength*
+Positive deltaOD means that real-life SPD (spectral power distribution) overestimates ocular media density over "ideal SPD" with all the energy on single wavelength.*

+*The "TO-Can Narrow linewidth Laser" should be quite close to the "ideal SPD" source, and the code needs some re-checking, as there is some "spectral round-off" error probably happening at light source generation part [monochromaticLightAsGaussian.m](https://github.com/petteriTeikari/spectralLensDensity_purkinjeImages/blob/master/monochromaticLightAsGaussian.m), the "ideal source" is not generated from the same code.*

 ## Light sources